They don’t make games like they used… thank Miner!

 The goal predominately was to knock together a vaguely close approximation of the original game in as short a time frame as humanly possible, usually to coincide with the lucrative Christmas holiday season, during which parents would buy any old tat as long as they recognised the A list star gurning on the box cover… or their offspring – if they didn’t read a reputable Amiga magazine – would reflexively stick games on their wish lists if they enjoyed the cabinet they wrestled with in Blackpool.

 Producing games that were actually fun to play was barely an afterthought.
-Securing the ready mix promotional buzz surrounding an iconic TV show, movie or coin-op was the order of the day as it almost guaranteed record breaking sales volumes.
+Securing the ready mix promotional buzz surrounding an iconic TV show, movie or coin-op was the order of the day as it almost guaranteed record-breaking sales volumes.

 Tiny teams of developers would be drafted in and expected to produce a finished product within a totally unrealistic schedule.
 Shoddy workmanship permeates a project from the top down; under enormous pressure, developers cut corners and games weren’t sufficiently bug tested.
-Nonetheless, if unscrupulous magazine critics could be coerced into publishing favourable reviews, it would all work out in the end, and profit margins would ensure the whole cycle repeated ad infinitum.
+Nonetheless, if unscrupulous magazine critics could be coerced into publishing favourable reviews, it would all work out in the end, and profit margins would ensure the whole cycle repeats ad infinitum.

 Translating a game designed to run on dedicated, far more potent hardware to a bedroom ‘toy’ didn’t help matters.
 Sprite sizes had to be slashed, frames of animation dropped, the number of colours stripped back to the bone, and sometimes even entire levels or pivotal characters were omitted to fit everything into 512k of RAM, and on a single floppy disk.